-Usually, high school or college students are expected to write personal narratives based on their own lives.
+Usually, high school or college students are expected to write personal narratives ideas based on their own lives.

 Choosing the right personal narrative essay ideas or topics can have an impact on your school grade.